PatrickKyei/exception/_posts/2024-02-17-how-to-turn-your-hobby-into-a-profitable-side-hustle-turn-passion-into-profit.md

 It's your responsibility to package your offer in a way that others can profit from it.

-Create your own career that doesn't depend independently on a capped paycheck.
+Create your own career that doesn't depend on a capped paycheck.

 The future belongs to those who create their own careers through a wide range of synergistic skills.